igor-ka/ngcourse-next/handout/06-unit-testing-intro.md

 First let's talk about `import '../../template-cache';`.
 The first time a template is used within AngularJS context, it is put into the template cache for quick retrieval on subsequent requests.

-In our application we are using a gulp plugin within our `template-cache` gulp task (which can be found in `gulfile.js`) to put all of our .html templates into the cache right away.
-Template cache is just a map, with a template URL as a key and the template as a value.
-Our gulp task puts our templates into the template cache map and wraps them into an angular module we named 'ngcourse.templates'.

 So importing our template cache, and defining a mock tasks module with a 'ngcourse.templates' as it's dependency gives us access to our component's template within the test.